56% of US companies have been increasing their level of remote work, according to a 2021 survey.

 For example, depending on the nature of communication, you may also want to use channels like instant messaging, virtual meetings, or cloud sharing from time to time.
 And if you want to limit the use of random video calls, you can establish email and online chat as the main communication channels for your team.

 Avoid having too many different tools and channels as they can overwhelm your team and allow important messages to slip through the cracks.
-It’s better to use a single communication platform that consists of multiple communication streams.
+It’s better to use a single communication platform or employee engagement tool that consists of multiple communication streams.

 Blink, for example, is a mobile app that allows team members to communicate via a social-media-style feed, instant messaging, and cloud-based document sharing — all from one place.